CompTop/torch-tda/README.md

 ## Documentation

-You can generate documentation using Sphinx
+If you want to contribute to the documenation, you can add some jupyter notebooks to the `docs/examples` folder and then generate documentation using Sphinx
 ```
 cd docs
 pip install -r requirements.txt